KLOO (AM): History

-Rush Limbaugh, Dr. Laura and Art Bell

-Smullin owned KLOO and KFAT until he sold the pair in 1995 to Oregon Trail Productions of Broomfield, Colorado.
-Under Oregon Trail, KLOO adopted a sports radio format.
-It shifted to the present talk format in 1998 when it was bought by Jacor, a large owner of radio stations.
-Under Jacor, KLOO added popular nationally syndicated talk programs such The Rush Limbaugh Show, The Dr. Laura Show with Laura Schlesinger and Coast to Coast AM with Art Bell.
-Eventually, Jacor became part of Clear Channel Communications, a forerunner to today's iHeartMedia.

-Bicoastal Media bought KLOO from Clear Channel in 2007.
-It was part of the purchase of the former Clear Channel clusters in Medford, Eugene and Corvallis.
+Smullin owned KLOO and the FM station, which had changed its call letters to KFAT, until he sold the pair in 1995 to Oregon Trail Productions of Broomfield, Colorado.
+Under Oregon Trail, the station adopted a sports talk format, which shifted to the present talk format in 1998 upon the purchase of KLOO by Jacor, which installed programs it syndicated such The Rush Limbaugh Show and the programs of Laura Schlesinger and Art Bell.
+Bicoastal Media purchased KLOO from Clear Channel Communications, Jacor's successor, in 2007 when the company purchased the former Clear Channel clusters in Medford, Eugene and Corvallis.